Crate Training your Bulldog PuppyWB English Bulldogs

-Before training begins start a schedule and keep a written log of his feeding, drinking and elimination times.
+Before crate training for your english bulldog puppy begins, start a schedule and keep a written log of his feeding, drinking and elimination times.
 This will help you predict when he will need to go.
 An English bulldog puppy normally needs to eliminate after eating, playing, and waking from a nap.
-As a general guideline puppies can “hold it” one hour for every month of age up to 8 hours.
+As a general guideline, puppies can “hold it” one hour for every month of age up to 8 hours.

 Confine him for 5 minutes as first to acclimate him to his crate.
 Gradually increase the time as he becomes more comfortable.
 Do not show excitement when release him or he will think of leaving his crate as a reward.
 Crate him several times a day, not just when you leave.
 Do not leave your English bulldog unsupervised for long.

-Just as a baby cries in his crib it is common to expect some distress at first; your bulldog puppy may whine but do not let him out until he stops or you will be rewarding negative behavior.
-Crate covers help reduce the amount of distractions your dogs sees, so he will relax more comfortable in the crate.
+Just as a baby cries in his crib, it is common to expect some distress at first; your bulldog puppy may whine but do not let him out until he stops, or you will be rewarding negative behavior.
+Using crate covers helps to reduce the amount of distractions your dogs sees, so he will relax more comfortable in the crate.